0xF331-D3AD/blog/Content/ctf/tryhackme/TonyTheTiger.md

 ## *Exploit!*

 Ok, so we have JBoss server, vulnerable to CVE-2015-7501.
-Let's not reivent a bicycle and find an exploit on the Internet.
-The can be found in [byt3b33d3r's Github](https://github.com/byt3bl33d3r/java-deserialization-exploits), but let's used the modified version that is supplied in this room.
+Let's not reinvent a bicycle and find an exploit on the Internet.
+It can be found in [byt3b33d3r's Github](https://github.com/byt3bl33d3r/java-deserialization-exploits), but let's use the modified version that is supplied in this room.

 1. Setup a netcat listener:
 > `nc -lvnp 8080`